 \section{Introduction}

-It is a well-known result, that the decay of Fourier coefficients or the Fourier transform is related to the smoothness of the function.
-Intuitively this is caused by the fact, that we decompose the function as a sum or integral of infinitely differentiable cosine and sine functions.
-Thus, the more irregular the function is, the more its Fourier representation requires high frequency components to represent the abrupt changes in it.
+It is a well-known result that the decay of Fourier coefficients or the Fourier transform is related to the smoothness of the function.
+Intuitively, this is caused by the fact that we decompose the function as a sum or integral of infinitely differentiable cosine and sine functions.
+Thus, the more irregular the function is, the more its Fourier representation requires high frequency components to represent any abrupt changes in it.

 A bijective result to predict the same continuity from the Fourier decay alone exists in the case of $L^2$ H\"older continuity and the decay of the function's $L^2$ approximation.
-In this paper, the connection between uniform H\"older continuity and the decay rate of Fourier coefficients is studied in detail.
-It is shown that a bijective result is not possible, since absolute continuity and infinite oscillations affect the decay rate but are not necessary conditions.
-Specifically, I will prove the following in Section \ref{sec:3}:
+The connection between uniform H\"older continuity and Fourier coefficients is a much more subtle problem.
+After a review of known classical results, it is shown that a bijective result is not possible since absolute continuity and infinite oscillations affect the decay rate but are not necessary conditions.
+Specifically, I will prove the following Theorem.